mlii0117/FFA-IR/README.md

 ## Data

+NEWS: Our latest version, including all FFA images and annotation files, is available on [PhysioNet](https://physionet.org/content/ffa-ir-medical-report/1.1.0/).

-Our dataset, including all FFA images and annotation files, is available on [PhysioNet](https://physionet.org/content/ffa-ir-medical-report/1.0.0/).
+Our dataset, including all FFA images and annotation files, is available on [PhysioNet](https://physionet.org/content/ffa-ir-medical-report/1.1.0/).

 To extract all the files, please first download all the files in FFAIR, and use the command "cat FAIR.tar.gz.* | tar -zxv".
 Then the name of each directory refers to the case ID, and all the FFA images are provided.